mesosphere/dcos-commons/frameworks/template/README.md

 ## Package Versioning Scheme

+- _SERVICENAME_: _WHAT VERSION OF YOUR SERVICE IS INCLUDED IN THE PACKAGE?_
+- DC/OS: _LIST VERSION(S) OF DC/OS THAT YOU'VE TESTED AND SUPPORT_

 Packages are versioned with an `a.b.c-x.y.z` format, where `a.b.c` is the version of the DC/OS integrtion and `x.y.z` indicates the version of _SERVICENAME_.
 For example, `1.5.0-3.2.1` indicates version `1.5.0` of the DC/OS integrtion and version `3.2.1` of _SERVICENAME_.

 ## Contacting Technical Support